johnend/boiler/README.md

     storybook and where you UI components directory is (this should be relative to the root directory, which you should run boiler in),
 - generate a config file.
+  - if you are working on a team you can commit this file so that the settings are consistent for each engineer.

 On subsequent runs:

-`boiler` will ask
-you what the name of your component is and then generate a directory, and the components, defined in your config.
+`boiler` will ask you what the name of your component is and then generate a directory, and the components, defined in your config.

 Currently Boiler will only generate all the files in the same folder i.e. it assumes your component folders are structured like this: